-Maidstone Churches Winter Shelter (MCWS) first opened it’s doors in December 2013, following news from leading homelessness charity, Porchlight, of an almost 50% rise in rough sleeping in Kent at that time.
+Maidstone Churches Winter Shelter (MCWS) first opened it’s doors in December 2013, with the aim of supporting the many people in need of shelter and help in our town over the coldest winter months.
+At that time, leading homelessness charity, Porchlight, warned of an almost 50% rise in rough sleeping in Kent.

-There are many factors behind homelessness including unemployment, national austerity, family and relationship breakdowns, migration, substance misuse, poverty and debt, the struggle to return to independence after prison or care & acute shortages of affordable housing.
+There are many factors behind homelessness including unemployment, national austerity, family and relationship breakdowns, mental or physical illness, addiction and/or substance misuse, migration, poverty and debt, the struggle to return to independence after prison or care & acute shortages of affordable housing.
 The list of reasons is endless.

 Also, a minority of people refuse help and some drop in and out of support.
 Others, especially migrants, have no recourse to public funds and are especially isolated.